Kakogawa, Hyōgo: Demographics

 Per Japanese census data, the population of Kakogawa rose rapidly in the 1970s and 1980s and has now leveled.

 History

 The area of Kakogawa is part of ancient Harima Province and is the location of numerous Kofun period burial mounds.
 During the Sengoku period it developed as a castle town and in the Edo Period as a post station on the San'yōdō highway connecting the Kinai region with western Japan.
-The town of Kakogawa was established on April 1, 1889 with the creation of the modern municipalities system.
+The town of Kakogawa was established on April 1, 1889, with the creation of the modern municipalities system.
 It was raised to city status on June 15, 1950.
-Kakogawa became a Special city on April 1, 2002 with increased local autonomy.
+Kakogawa became a Special city on April 1, 2002, with increased local autonomy.

 Government

 Kakogawa has a mayor-council form of government with a directly elected mayor and a unicameral city council of 31 members.
 Kakogawa contributes four members to the Hyogo Prefectural Assembly.
 In terms of national politics, the city is part of Hyōgo 10th district of the lower house of the Diet of Japan.
-Akashi is governed by Mayor Fusaho Izumi, an independent.